hknozturk/OIS-Project/README.md

 # Jena-Fuseki

-To run Jena-Fuseki, go to Jena-Fuseki folder you installed and execute `./fseki-server --update --mem \{YOUR-SERVER_NAME}`.
+To run Jena-Fuseki, go to Jena-Fuseki folder you installed and execute `./fuseki-server --update --mem /{YOUR-SERVER_NAME}`.

 # OISFrontend